-Companies participating in a study by JHA, Portland, Maine, report a 7% increase in LTD inforce premium and a 4% increase in STD inforce premium.
-The results were similar to those reported for last year, according to JHA, a research and consulting unit of the Berkshire Hathaway subsidiary, General Re Life Corporation.
+Insurance companies participating in a study by JHA, Portland, Maine, reported a 7% increase in LTD inforce premium and a 4% increase in STD inforce premium.
+The results were similar to those in 2004, according to JHA.

-The number of employers offering disability coverage rose slightly at 4% for STD and 3% for LTD. The total number of insured employees rose by 1% for STD and 4% for LTD, JHA reports.
+The number of employers offering disability coverage rose by 4% for STD and 3% for LTD. The total number of insured employees rose by 1% for STD and 4% for LTD, JHA reports.

 However, client growth was mixed.
 There were 4% more employers for both products, but the number of employees covered fell 2% for LTD and 5% for STD.

 The average number of lives per case for new sales has been declining for the past few years, particularly for LTD, JHA finds.

 Part of the reason may be that the smaller business segment “is typically less price sensitive and less competitive than the larger case market,” notes Stacy Varney, vice president of marketing and business development for JHA.